Chethan64/shark-tank/README.md

-# shark-tank
+# Sharktank
-Simple RESTful API backend where pitchers can pitch their ideas to investors
+Simple RESTful API backend where budding entrepreneurs can pitch ideas for a business or product they wish to develop by providing their name, title & idea for the business, investment amount they expect to be fulfilled and the percentage of equity they are ready to shed away to the potential investors.
+Investors must be able to retrieve the list of all pitches and share their feedback/comment with a counter offer as per their interests.